 RESULT AND DISCUSSION

 Technology to understand green gkills provide insight into job readiness with environmental management materials through virtual technology.
 Virtual Technology is Virtual Reality with the aim of providing a general and detailed description.
 In other words, virtual technology provides knowledge, explanation and follow-up of understanding green skills.
 The existence of virtual technology in learning can helping schools with limited tools/machines and doing preliminary simulation before committing to a real project.
+The existence of virtual technology in learning can help schools that have limited tools to be able to carry out preliminary simulations before carrying out real projects.
 Learning like this is highly expected by the millennial generation because it is interactive, interesting, and varied choices.
-According to (Hendriana, 2017) jobs in The 21st century is more international, multicultural, and interconnected.
+Jobs in The 21st century is more international, multicultural, and interconnected.
 The development of technology and information and communication has changed the way we learn, the nature of the work that can be done, and the meaning of relationships social.
-Thus, through virtual technology, green skills are expected to give birth to innovation and changes in human civilization.
+Thus, through virtual technology, green skills are expected to give birth to innovation and changes in human civilization [9].

 Green Skills Knowledge: providing training on work readiness with an environmental perspective using blended learning techniques.
 Blended learning is believed to be able to bring learning trends and best practices must also be adjusted through blended learning or learning integrated.
 Therefore, in order for SMKs to achieve 21st century skills.
 Integrated learning is learning that integrates use of technology in learning that enables learning appropriate for each student in the class.
-Blended learning is learning that combines the best components of learning online and the best components of face-to-face learning (Watson, 2008, p.4).
-The same opinion was also expressed by Bonk and Graham stating that blended learning basically combines the positive aspects of two types of learning environments, namely classroom learning and e-learning (Bonk & Graham 2006:16).
+Blended learning is learning that combines the best components of learning online and the best components of face-to-face learning (Watson, 2008, p.4)[15].
+The same opinion was also expressed by Bonk and Graham stating that blended learning basically combines the positive aspects of two types of learning environments, namely classroom learning and e-learning (Bonk & Graham 2006:16) [1].
 The statement above can be understood that with blended learning weaknesses in face-to-face learning can be overcome by advantages of online learning.
 Vice versa, weaknesses online learning can be overcome with the advantages of face-to-face learning.
 Other than that, in relation to providing experience and skills using information technology, Blended learning allows students to do habituation in using information technology.